yellowmessenger/documentation/docs/platform_concepts/studio/natural-language-understanding/intents.md

 Finally, all you need to do is click on **Train Intents**.

-You can train the intent after adding only 2 utterances, but it's recommended to train your intent after adding at least 15 utterances.
+You can train the intent after adding 2 utterances, but it's recommended to train your intent after adding at least 15 utterances.

 ![](https://i.imgur.com/Rh5BkD1.png)

 :::info
-To know more about the best practices [**click here**](https://docs.yellow.ai/docs/platform_concepts/studio/natural-language-understanding/intents/#utterance--journey-best-practices).
+To know more about best practices [**click here**](https://docs.yellow.ai/docs/platform_concepts/studio/natural-language-understanding/intents/#utterance--journey-best-practices).
 :::
 #### Change the Number of Epochs